Generalized Mountain Pass Lemma Related with a Closed Subset and Locally Lipschitz Functionals: Classic Mountain Pass Theorem and Generalizations

-Ekeland's variational principle has found numerous applications; in particular, prior to Ghoussoub-Preiss[7], it was used by Shi [14] to prove a Mountain Pass Lemma and general min-max theorems for locally Lipschitz functionals(K.C.Chang[3]).
-In this paper, we will use Ekeland's variational principle to generalize the Ghoussoub-Preiss Theorem to the case of locally Lipschitz functional class $C^{1-0}$ with $(CPS)_{F,c;\delta}$ or $(CPS)_{F,c}$.
+Ekeland's variational principle has found numerous applications; in particular, we would like to observe that prior to Ghoussoub-Preiss\cite{9} it was used by Shi \cite{20} to prove a Mountain Pass Lemma and general min-max theorems for locally Lipschitz functionals (K.C.Chang\cite{5}).
+In this paper, we will use Ekeland's variational principle to generalize the Ghoussoub-Preiss Theorem to the case of locally Lipschitz functional of class $C^{1-0}$ satisfying the conditions $(CPS)_{F,c;\delta}$ or $(CPS)_{F,c}$.